 How To Use Pinterest Trends Tool

-Enter a search term – in this case we entered “dogs” If you enter a different term as you follow along and nothing comes up, try another term.
-Pinterest says it’s adding new terms to the tool every week (during BETA) so if you are not happy with the results you are getting, try again next week.
+Enter a search term – in this case, we entered “dogs” If you enter a different term as you follow along and nothing comes up, try another related term.
+Pinterest continually adds new terms to the tool so if you are not happy with the results you are getting, try again in a week or two.

 As you enter a keyword, notice the autocomplete suggestions that appear.
 These are much like the autocomplete suggestions we see when using Google.
 These suggestions are from real searches of trending terms that happen on Pinterest, which are relevant to the keywords you entered.